mt-mods/protector/README.md

 2.1 - Added 'protector_night_pvp' setting so night-time becomes a free for all and
-      players can hurt one another even inside protected areas (not spawn protected) 2.2 - Updated protector tool so that player only needs to stand nearby (2 block radius)
+      players can hurt one another even inside protected areas (not spawn protected) 2.2 - Updated protector tool so that player only needs to stand nearby (2 block radius) It can also place vertically (up and down) as well.
+New protector recipe added.

 Lucky Blocks: 6